The Devil's Daughter (1991 film): Plot

 Later, at a truck stop, Kathryn uncharacteristically propositions a man for sex.
 During the liaison, she brandishes a butcher knife.
 When the man's friends come to look for him, they discover him hysterically stabbing Kathryn; he claims he was "only doing what she wanted."
 Doctors attempt to resuscitate Kathryn in the hospital with a defibrillator, but she dies on the operating table.
-The surgeon informs Miriam that during a moment of lucidity, Kathryn begged to see her.
+The surgeon (Dr. Pernath, Franz's aunt) informs Miriam that during a moment of lucidity, Kathryn begged to see her.
 Miriam is allowed into the operating room to view Kathryn's body, which inexplicably comes to life.
 She attacks Miriam before slitting her own throat, and collapses, dead.
 The surgeon explains it as a potential case of catalepsy, but Miriam is no less disturbed.

 To prove that Moebius is dead, Franz ventures to the hospital's mausoleum to uncover his body, but finds it has disappeared.
-Simultaneously, the surgeon who operated on Kathryn brings Claire, drugged, to Damon and other members of the sect in the woods near Miriam's home.
-While Miriam sleeps, Franz explores the underground chamber, and finds a tunnel in a well that leads outside to the woods, where Damon and the others are performing a ritual on Claire's body.
-He disrupts the ritual, and is chased by the sect.
+Simultaneously, Dr. Pernath brings Claire, drugged, to Damon and other members of the sect in the woods near Miriam's home.
+While Miriam sleeps, Franz explores the underground chamber, and finds a tunnel in a well that leads outside to the woods, where Damon, Dr. Pernath, and the others are performing a ritual on Claire's body that seems to restore life to Moebius.
+He disrupts the ritual and is chased by the sect into the well.

 Miriam awakens shortly after, and finds Franz under the spell of the sect, attempting to kill her.
 She flees in her car, but accidentally crashes, and is forced to return to her house on foot.
 Franz is left at the car, which is profusely leaking gasoline, ending in an explosion which kills him.
 At the home, Miriam is confronted by Moebius, who explains to her that the sect has, unbeknownst to her, guided and orchestrated her life to fit their master plan: she will give birth to the Antichrist.
 The sect impregnates Miriam in the well, and in a dilation of time, she births the child.
 When Moebius hands her her son, Miriam flees, and leaps into the fire caused by the car accident.
 At dawn, firemen extinguish the flames, and Miriam emerges unscathed, her child having sacrificed himself to protect her.

 Cast

+Production

+The film was produced by Mario and Vittorio Cecchi Gori who re-teamed with Michele Soavi and Dario Argento after previously working together on the 1989 film The Church.
+The film was shot under the title of The Sect when it was filmed in the Fall of 1990 Soavi incorporated concepts from two unmade scripts he'd developed for the Goris, The Well and Catacombs the latter of which he co-wrote with Gianni Romoli, while the film's prologue set in the 70s was written by Argento.
+Despite not being a fan of horror, Kelly Curtis agreed to star as she liked the style and psychological aspects of Soavi's Stage Fright and Argento's Suspiria and saw The Sect was more of an Alice in Wonderland fantasy.